-When the Supermoon arrives (December 3 this year), the media goes crazy for it.
+When a supermoon arrives (the next is January 1, 2018), the media goes crazy for it.
 But is it really worth all the hype?
-Read on to find out what a Supermoon is—and what it isn’t!
+Read on to find out what a supermoon is—and what it isn’t!

 “Supermoon” is not an astronomical term.
 We agree it’s catchy—and anything that encourages us to explore the night sky is positive—but also let’s get our facts right.